This is a hotly debated subject amongst developers.

-A consideration for lower offs and bolt belays is the spacing between a pair of bolts.
+A consideration for lower-offs and bolt belays is the spacing between a pair of bolts.
 Design principles used by the construction industry apply to a wide range of anchor diameters and embedment depths installed into uniform concrete of consistent compressive strength.
-Relatively shallow embedment anchoring in natural stone is entirely different so do industrial recommendations even reflect what climbers are doing?
+Relatively shallow embedment anchoring in natural stone is entirely different, so do industrial recommendations even reflect what climbers are doing?

-When applied to natural stone the key differences are: a) the spacing rules are for concrete that normally fails differently to rock and b) the way construction bolts generally fail is different to the way most climbing bolts fail.
 Whilst recognising there is a very wide range of rock types and corresponding properties, civil construction design principles do provide developers with relevant anchor performance behaviour and principles that can be adopted.

-Expansion anchors
+Expansion Anchors

 - If the embedment depth is very small, a cone failure occurs.